jasonmotylinski/jasonmotylinski.github.io/content/posts/20231220-bookreviewshapeup.md

 The biggest change  [Shape Up](https://basecamp.com/shapeup/) proposes is using time as a constraint.
 [Shape Up](https://basecamp.com/shapeup/) introduces the concept of a "Cycle", which is a time box of 6 weeks.
 [Shape Up](https://basecamp.com/shapeup/) correctly calls out a major pain point of scrum - a 2 week sprint just too short to accomplish meaningful when developing a product.

-## The Pitch
+## Shaping the Pitch

 The cycle is meant to be heads down delivery which means much of the discovery and definition of the problem needs to be completed before hand.
 [Shape Up](https://basecamp.com/shapeup/) spends much of the time outlining a process referred to as "The Pitch".
 It is a method for product teams to form a hypothesis, present a proposal, and for the organization to bet on it for the next 6 weeks.
 The solution to the pitch must fit within a cycle otherwise the problem is too big.

+The process of fitting a pitch into the timespan is consider the "shaping" process.
+In the shaping process the team is refining scope, throwing out any unnecessary work, and refining the approach so that the goal can be achieved within the cycle.
+Compromises will be made which is all part of the process.

-Multiple pitches will be made by multiple teams.
+Multiple pitches will be made by multiple teams for the upcoming cycle.
 The Pitch process gives the teams a chance to prioritize which pitches to bet on for the next cycle.
 There's a variety of factors which may make a pitch approved or rejected.
 The important change is the conversation and alignment which happen or the various pitches.
 When a cycle starts everyone should know which objectives they are targeting and why those objectives were picked.

 ## Cool down